Lipkowski/Markdown_test_v2/Exercise.md

 <!-- Example of code highlighting -->

 <!-- Example of quote -->
+# Quote
 As my grandfather used to say:

-> Any fool can get cold
+> Any fool can get cold :bowtie:
-and
-> Don't scare, don't scare, or you'll sh.. yourself

 <!-- Example of bullet list -->
 # List